Guest: Gavin Wilde | Hosts: Misha Simanovksyy & Taylor Helmcamp

 GAVIN: I would say far from a consensus, there's probably a deep and abiding debate, at least among a lot of academics and some practitioners about, that's ongoing to this day, about that very issue of how do you measure success?
 Is it kind of, I would call maybe the John Stockton theory of cyber warfare, of what did it enable?
 What did it assist?
 What was it in and was it a contingent, but without not aspect of a battlefield gain or a geopolitical gain?
 On the other side, I think there are folks that are, would kind of measure it from a less…kind of a more austere perspective of: did it have the effect?
 Did it have any effect at all that was, kind, of noticeable to the adversary, noticeable to the outside.
 I think a lot depends in how you measure it, but I think that's probably one of the drawbacks of thinking of the information domain or cyber domain as a war fighting domain, because in every other domain you have the laws of physics that prevail and you have a lot of observability.

-GAVIN: Right.
-So, and the ability to do battle damage assessment and the ability to kind of say in fact, I was in Tallinn just earlier this year, and it's interesting when you talk to a lot of folks in military cyber commands that kind of pointed out that, if I received the order to fire and, you know, to—for a cyber operation, for my commanding officer and I didn't I, but I just said that I did, like, the commanding officer would have very little way of knowing.
+So, the ability to do battle damage assessment and the ability to kind of say in fact, I was in Tallinn just earlier this year, and it's interesting when you talk to a lot of folks in military cyber commands that kind of pointed out that, if I received the order to fire and, you know, to—for a cyber operation, for my commanding officer and I didn't I, but I just said that I did, like, the commanding officer would have very little way of knowing.
 Whether or not to, you know, that's different from a cannon that's different from a gun.

 TAYLOR: Right, or even taking stock of the munitions that you've expended.